LoveDesignUA/todo-app-tdd/README.md

 - ✅ **Full CRUD operations** for todos with real-time updates
 - ✅ **Optimistic UI updates** for instant feedback
-- ✅ **Undo delete functionality** with 7-second window and progress bar
+- ✅ **Undo delete functionality** with animated progress bar, icon button, and smart dismiss behavior
 - ✅ **Server Actions** for all mutations (Next.js App Router)
 - ✅ **Authentication** with Supabase (login/signup/logout)
 - ✅ **Row Level Security (RLS)** - users only see their own todos
 - ✅ **Filtering** by all/active/completed tasks
 - ✅ **Duplicate prevention** with case-insensitive validation
 - ✅ **Real-time toast notifications** with Sonner
-- ✅ **Fully tested** - tests with Jest & React Testing Library
+- ✅ **Fully tested** - 47 tests with Jest & React Testing Library
 - ✅ **100% TypeScript** with strict mode
 - ✅ **Modern UI** with Tailwind CSS and shadcn/ui components
 - ✅ **Accessibility (a11y)** - ARIA labels, keyboard navigation, semantic HTML